 - 5.2 Local Plan Core Strategy policy RA1 Rural housing distribution sets growth targets for each of the rural Housing Market Areas in the County which are to be used as a basis for the production of individual Neighbourhood Development Plans.
 The Tarrington Neighbourhood Area is in the Hereford rural Housing Market Area, where housing growth of 18% is sought. - 5.3 This equates to a minimum of 43 new houses to be provided between 2011 to 2031 in the Neighbourhood Area.
 Housing completions since 2011 contribute to meeting the target.
-Housing commitments have also been taken into account these are dwellings on sites which have either been granted planning permission or are the subject of a Herefordshire Council Planning Committee resolution to approve the grant of planning permission as at April 2018.
-After deducting completions and commitments, there is a remaining requirement for a minimum of 16 dwellings to be addressed in the Neighbourhood Development Plan (Table 1).
+Housing commitments have also been taken into account these are dwellings on sites which have been granted planning permission but not yet completed.
+Figures from Herefordshire Council show that there were 25 such commitments at 1 April 2019, and a further 10 dwellings were granted planning permission later that month.
+After deducting these completions and commitments, there is a remaining requirement for a minimum of 3 dwellings to be addressed in the Neighbourhood Development Plan (Table 1).

-Number of households in parish % growth in Local Plan Core Strategy Number of new houses required to 2031 (min) Housing commitments (net) as at I April 2018 Housing remaining to be delivered 241 18% 43 2 25 16
+Number of new houses required to 2031 (min) Housing completions (net) 2011 Housing commitments (net) as at I April 2019 Planning permission LPA ref 184506 Housing remaining to be delivered 43 5 25 10 3

-TABLE 1: Housing requirement, Tarrington Neighbourhood Area, 2011-2031
+TABLE I: Housing requirement, Tarrington Neighbourhood Area, 2011-2031